Religious freedom is a fundamental natural right and first among our liberties.

 This article is reprinted and republished with permission of Most Reverend Charles J. Chaput, O.F.M.
 Cap.

 The Most Reverend Charles J. Chaput, O.F.M.
 Cap. is the ninth and current Archbishop of Philadelphia.
 As member of the Prairie Band Potawatomi Tribe, Archbishop Chaput is the second Native American to be ordained bishop in the United States, and the first Native American archbishop.
-He is the author of the e-book, A Heart on Fire: Catholic Witness and the Next America, as well as Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2016 Archbishop Charles Chaput
+He is the author of: Strangers in a Strange Land: Living the Christian Faith in a Post-Christian World, A Heart on Fire: Catholic Witness and the Next America, as well as Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2016 Archbishop Charles Chaput

 back to top